hzhou/MyDef_Book/README.md

 Introduction
 =======

-MyDef is macro system to write programs.
-Unlike conventional macro system that only focuses on word level, MyDef emphasizes semantic structure from top to down.
+MyDef is a macro system to write programs.
+Unlike conventional macro system that only focuses at word level, MyDef emphasizes semantic structures from top to down.